Scientific Writing

 - how to write a discussion that is stimulating others to go on?

-Procedure: There are five sessions offered.
+Procedure: There are six sessions offered.
 Each session lasts around one hour and will start with an impulse (around 20 min), where a specific aspect of scientific writing is explained.
 In the second half, we will use real-world case studies (for instance, from the work in the institute).
-Bachelor students are also encouraged to show and discuss their own questions.
+Students are encouraged to bring in their own questions at any time, such that we can discuss them.

 Exercise: Bachelor students have to apply the discussed points to their own work and they will have to deliver simple tasks.
-This is nothing else than a structured preparation of their thesis.
+This is nothing else than a structured preparation of their thesis, for which they will get feedback.

 Dates and topics